Expedition WRF weather simulations

 The Expedition interface allows only the wind or basic parameters to be downloaded.

-Updated every 6 hours (4x daily), except for NZ where the model is updated every 3 hours for AC36.
+Updated every 6 hours (4x daily), except for NZ where the model is updated every 3 hours for the duration of AC36.
 Update times can be checked in Expedition before downloading.

 1/12° (0.083°, < 5nm), 1 hour increments to 72 hours